scottrobertson/awesome-ynab/README.md

 ### Projects

+- [Toolkit for YNAB](https://github.com/toolkit-for-ynab/toolkit-for-ynab) Toolkit for YNAB is a browser extension that enhances your experience with the YNAB Web Application.

 - [Fintech to YNAB](https://github.com/fintech-to-ynab/fintech-to-ynab) Automatically push transactions into YNAB from Monzo, Starling and 12 other banks.

 - [Allowance for YNAB](https://itunes.apple.com/us/app/allowance-for-ynab/id1422989571) Allowance for YNAB is a companion app to the You Need a Budget service that allows you to select the categories you are most interested in and display them in places where you can, at a glance, see your available balances and make better spending decisions.